Paolo and Francesca (Ingres)

-Paolo and Francesca is a painting by the French artist Jean-Auguste-Dominique Ingres, produced in seven known versions between 1814 and 1850.
+Paolo and Francesca is an oil painting on canvas by the French artist Jean-Auguste-Dominique Ingres, produced in seven known versions between 1814 and 1850.
 It derives from the story of Paolo and Francesca in Dante's Inferno.
 With Ingres' The Engagement of Raphael, these works represent early examples of the troubador style.

-Of the seven known versions, that in the Musée des beaux-arts d'Angers is considered the most complete, notably in the exaggerated form of Paolo, whose neck recalls the same artist's Jupiter and Thetis.
+The first painting of the series was commissioned by Caroline Murat, Queen of Naples.
+Of the seven known versions in oils, that in the Musée des beaux-arts d'Angers is considered the most complete, notably in the exaggerated form of Paolo, whose neck recalls the same artist's Jupiter and Thetis.
 The frontality of the composition and the details of the room and clothes refer back to the Northern Renaissance.